Digital Advertising Acronyms - Key Terms for Political & Advocacy Digital Ads

-When I entered the digital advertising world a little over a year and a half ago without any prior experience or educational background in the field, I never expected that one of the largest challenges I would face would be getting the hang of the digital advertising acronyms.
-DSP, DMP, CPM, CPA, CTR... what do they all mean?
+When entering the digital advertising world without any prior experience or background in the field, one of the largest challenges you will face would be getting the hang of all of the digital advertising acronyms.
+Digital advertising has its own language DSP, DMP, CPM, CPA, CTR...
+What do all these ad terms mean?
 Understanding these acronyms will help you communicate better with digital vendors and allow you to ask the right questions.
 Luckily, we’re here to help.
-Below is a list of digital advertising acronyms we see most often to help set you on the right path to becoming a digital advertising expert.
+Below is a list of digital advertising acronyms we see most often.
+We hope this glossary sets you on the right path to becoming a digital advertising expert.

 DSP: Demand-side platform.
 A demand-side platform is software that allows the purchase of digital advertising inventory across multiple exchanges using real-time bidding (RTB).
-This helps automate the buying process so you don’t have to go through the traditional method of contacting different publishers.
-It also places the focus on targeting the right people, wherever they are online.
+A DSP helps automate the buying process so you don’t have to go through the traditional method of contacting different publishers.
+A DSP also places the focus on targeting the right people, wherever they are online.

 DMP: Data management platform.
 A data management platform is exactly as it sounds—a tool to manage data used in digital advertising.
 A DMP will store your data and sort it in a way that is useful for your targeting needs.
-A DMP can work with a DSP to use your data to target your buying.
+A DMP can work with a DSP to use your data to target ad buys.

 DMA: Designated market area.
 Traditionally, a designated market area refers to the TV media market in a specific geographic area.
-These are designated and annually updated by the Nielsen Company.
+DMA's are designated and annually updated by the Nielsen Company.
 Though originally created for TV advertising, DMAs are also used for digital advertising.
-So if you would like to run a campaign citywide in, let’s say, Detroit, and you see a proposal from your digital advertising firm that says your ads will be targeted to the Detroit DMA, you can rest assured your ads will be going to the right place.
+So if you would like to run a campaign targeting the area around a city, let’s say, Detroit, and you see a proposal from your digital advertising firm that says your ads will be targeted to the Detroit DMA, you can rest assured your ads will be going to the right place.

 ROAS: Return on advertising spend.
 Return on advertising spend helps you measure the overall success of your campaign in a financial sense.
 For many political and advocacy campaigns, this will not be a digital advertising acronym you hear very often, because the goal is generally not to generate revenue.
 However, you may still run into this acronym in the digital advertising world, so it’s helpful to know what it means.
 ROAS is calculated by dividing the revenue generated from a digital campaign by the amount spent on the campaign.